‘Iowa’s Katrina’: Help is slow to come for storm-battered state, local officials and residents say

 “It’s still been a week and we don’t have any help out here,” Ross said.

-Anne Gearan, Toluse Olorunnipa and Seung Min Kim contributed to this report.
+Anne Gearan, Toluse Olorunnipa, Lyz Lenz and Seung Min Kim contributed to this report.